Veluthu Kattu: Release

 The film opened across nearly 105 screens in Tamil Nadu, which was considered "huge for a film with newcomers".
 Initially the film had its release date fixed on 25 June 2010, but it was released the following week on 2 July 2010.

 The magazine Ananda Vikatan gave the film a rating of 38 out of 100.
 Malathi Rangarajan of The Hindu said, "Performance wise, new hero Kadhir has quite a long way to traverse while debutant Arundhati, who looks charming and just right for the role, tends to overact".
-Behindwoods.com gave the film 0.5 star out of 5 and stated, "With a storyline like that, the movie could have fit anywhere between the 70s and the late 80s".
-A critic from Indiaglitz.com wrote, "Music is by Bharani with a couple of hummable tunes, while cinematography is bright and good.
-Produced by S A Chandrasekaran, the movie by Senapathy Magan could have been much better had he concentrated on the script and trimmed it an interesting way".
 Sify rated the film "Below Average" and said, "The only silver lining in otherwise a drab film is the performance of the lead cast especially the new girl Arundhathi.
 There is nothing much to write about as far as the technical side, music or packaging is concerned".
 A reviewer from Dinamalar praised the lead pair and the rest of the cast's acting, and he criticized for its similarity to the film Pasanga (2009).